 In addition to having to adjust cooking times and temperatures, the reduced air pressure at high altitudes can also impact other aspects of the cooking process.
 For example, the lower air pressure can cause the evaporation of moisture from foods to occur more quickly, leading to potentially dry and tough results.
 It can also affect the leavening process in baking, leading to difficulties in achieving the desired texture and rise in baked goods.

-See also How long to cook crab legs in gumbo
+See also How to cook taco shells in the oven

 Compensating for High Altitude Cooking